MasihMoafi/Memory/docs/fine_tuning_guide.md

 User Question: {query}

-Respond as Napoleon Bonaparte, drawing on your memories where relevant.
+Respond as a physics expert, drawing on your memories where relevant.
 """

         # Use Ollama API to generate response